ubports/docs.ubports.com/porting/configure_test_fix/Display.rst

 The method for deriving values for these variables :ref:`is explained below. <Display-settings>`

 Once you have adjusted the ``android.conf`` file to the display settings needed for your device, this file should be incorporated into your build.

-Create the file android.conf in your 'ubuntu' directory and enter the settings you have determined and tested.
-Complete :ref:`the last steps of the overlay file method <Overlay-steps>`, taking care to remember how to correctly :ref:`rebuild the system image. <Rebuild-system.img>`
+Follow `the overlay file method <Overlay-steps>` corresponding to your Halium version.

 .. _Display-settings: